Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you are shopping for the best air purifier, you have likely noticed that a large majority of them feature HEPA air filters.
 Can these popular filters be cleaned?
 For the short answer, most likely.
 First, unplug the device from the outlet and remove the filter.
 Next, vacuum both sides of the filter using a brush attachment.
 Rinse the filter with cold water to remove any lingering dust particles or dirt.
 Let the filter fully dry before reinstalling it into the air purifier.
 Simple, right?

 HEPA stands for high-efficiency air particulate air filter.
 HEPA is more of an industry standard than an actual type, as they still come in various shapes and sizes.
-However, in order to be classified as being a true HEPA filter, it must be able to filtrate at least 99.97 percent of impurities from the air as long as they are above 0.3 microns in diameter.
+However, in order to be classified as a true HEPA filter, it must be able to filtrate at least 99.97 percent of impurities from the air as long as they are above 0.3 microns in diameter.

 HEPA filters are made from a large range of materials, including “coarse glass fibers, coated animal hair, vegetable fibers, synthetic fibers (such as polyester or nylon), synthetic foams, metallic wools, or expanded metals and foils,” according to the EPA.
-They’re great for homes and some models can even work in cars.
+They’re great for homes, and some models can even work in cars.

-In order to be classified as being a true HEPA filter, it must be able to filtrate at least 99.97 percent of impurities from the air as long as they are above 0.3 microns in diameter.
+In order to be classified as a true HEPA filter, it must be able to filtrate at least 99.97 percent of impurities from the air as long as they are above 0.3 microns in diameter.

-In most cases, you cannot clean a HEPA filter, due to the fragile materials they are comprised of.
+In some cases, you cannot clean a HEPA filter, due to the fragile materials they are comprised of.
 Instead, dispose of and replace a true HEPA filter once every six months to a year.

 You can, however, clean your air purifier blades and clean your air purifier filter to assist in long-term maintenance.